Koushik16pramanik/Hibernate_Repo/README.md

 # Hibernate_Repo
-This is Hibernate practical program session in our classroom of 'Full Stack Java' Course.
+This is Hibernate Repository of 'Full Stack Java' Course.
 Offered By Anudip Foundation.